- The Microsoft Windows EapHost 2002 error occurs due to several factors.

 Skipping: Eap method DLL path name validation failed.
 Error: typeId=43, authorId=9, vendorId=0, vendorType=0

-The probable cause for the error message is due to uninstallation of CISCO, invalid/missing Windows Registry keys, incomplete installation of CISCO modules, etc. Hence, Windows Report has come up with some solutions which can clear off Microsoft Windows EapHost error 2002.
+The probable cause for the error message is uninstalling CISCO modules, invalid/missing Windows Registry keys, incomplete installation of CISCO modules, etc.

 - Run SFC scan

 - Run system restore in safe mode